joshbegley/nyt-latest/previous.md

 `A new poll shows the New York City mayor’s race tightening in its final days.
 Former Gov. Andrew M. Cuomo and Assemblyman Zohran Mamdani are scrambling for every last vote.`\
 https://nytimes.com/2025/06/23/nyregion/mayor-primary-mamdani-cuomo.html

-**Fernando Tatis, Jr. sues Big League Advance Fund for exploitative business practices**\
+**Fernando Tatis Jr. sues Big League Advance Fund for exploitative business practices**\
 `Tatis is suing Big League Advance Fund, alleging they have "for years run an unlicensed lending business that evades legal oversight."`\
 https://nytimes.com/athletic/6446404/2025/06/23/fernando-tatis-jr-big-league-advance-fund-lawsuit/